Kentucky Players to Watch Against Providence - First Round

 Top Kentucky Players to Watch vs. Providence - First Round

-The Kentucky Wildcats (21-11) and the Providence Friars (21-11) are set to match up in the first round of the NCAA tournament on Friday at Greensboro Coliseum, with a tip-off time of 7:10 PM ET.
-When these two squads hit the hardwood, Oscar Tshiebwe and Bryce Hopkins are two players to watch.
+When the Kentucky Wildcats (21-11) and Providence Friars (21-11) square off in the first round of the NCAA tournament at Greensboro Coliseum on Friday at 7:10 PM ET, Oscar Tshiebwe and Bryce Hopkins will be two of the high-profile players to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on CBS.